-forgiveness can involve acknowledging the hurt or harm caused, accepting an apology, and letting go of negative feelings towards the person or situation.
+Forgiveness can involve acknowledging the hurt or harm caused, accepting an apology, and letting go of negative feelings toward the person or situation.
 It can also involve making an effort to move forward and rebuild trust, if appropriate.

 You may choose to write your letter as a private reflection or as a means of seeking guidance and support.
 Whether you write your letter in a journal, on a piece of paper, or online, the important thing is to be sincere and open with your thoughts and feelings.